wimbarelds/TimeCircles/README.md

 ### text_size `(default: 0.07)`

-This option sets the font size of the text in the circles.
+This option sets the font size of the text (Days/Hours/Minutes/etc.) in the circles.
 The size is set relative to the size of the circle as a whole.
 A value of 1 means 100%, so a value of 1 would mean having a width equal to your foreground ring.

     $(".example").TimeCircles({text_size: 0.1});

+### number_size `(default: 0.28)`

+This option sets the font size of the numbers in the circles.
+The size is set relative to the size of the circle as a whole.
+A value of 1 means 100%, so a value of 1 would mean having a width equal to your foreground ring.

+    $(".example").TimeCircles({number_size: 0.25});

 ### total_duration `(default: "Auto")`